Last updated on March 11, 2024

 Usage of White Label ATM

-- These ATMs and transactions are available 24/7, including holidays.
+- 24/7 Availability: These ATMs are operational around the clock, including on holidays.

 History of White Label ATM Industry in India